vw4/fbc/README.md

 There are known issues with PCB layout

-- Distance between 4p connectors and mounting holes is shorter for 0.5mm
+- The distance between the 4-pin connectors and the mounting holes is shorter by 0.5mm.
-- All connectors have te be moved outside for 3.6mm to match the case outline
+- All connectors need to be moved outward by 3.6mm to match the case outline.
-- There are errors in J1 and J2 labels positions on the silkscreen - labels are positioned on the solder pads
+- There are errors in the positions of the J1 and J2 labels on the silkscreen; the labels are placed on the solder pads.
-- D1 is to close to the J3 connector housing
+- D1 is too close to the J3 connector housing.

 | Qty | Value        | Device        | Package          | Parts                            | Description                                             | MF MPN        | OC_FARNELL | OC_NEWARK | PACKAGE  | SUPPLIER        |
 |-----|--------------|---------------|------------------|----------------------------------|---------------------------------------------------------|---------------|------------|-----------|----------|-----------------|